 Perfectionism is our word for today.
 I am not a perfectionist, although I am getting better.
 I marvel at people who spend time on "things" to get everything just right.
 I'm more of the "just do it."
 Not so much to dash it off - a league or so away from perfection, but just to get the project done.
 I have a habit of not finishing "things."

 Now there is a person in my knitting group who is a perfectionist.
 She is always perfectly "turned out" - make-up applied, finger nails done, clothing immaculate and co-ordinated.
 Her knitting is also precise - beautiful shawls, intricate details, perfect colour combinations.
 I am always in awe.
 Last week she taught us how to knit a beaded bracelet.
 There are 8 of us in the group.
 Well, she prestrung beads for us in amazing combinations.
 We were working with over 100 beads per bracelet and everyone of those beads was hand selected and placed in the queue in such a way that every bead complimented each other.
 I need to acquire some of that perfectionism.

 I see perfection in nature.
 Not all the time - the garden is looking a little ratty this September, but there are a few flowers, especially the roses, that are opening to the perfect multi-foliate rose.
 I remember the word, multi-foliate, from a poem by T. S. Eliot, The Hollow Men.
-I know that it means something else in the poem, but to me, it means rose windows in ancient cathedrals, precious flowers in perfect gardens and complex people (friends) with many layered personalities.
+I know it means something else in the poem, but to me, it means rose windows in ancient cathedrals, precious flowers in perfect gardens and complex people (friends) with many layered personalities.

 The pictures? beads and roses.

 Have a picture perfect day!!